| | Islam

 Sallallahu Alaihi Wasallam of Allah gave me the name Safina.
 I

 desire no other name besides this."
-(2)
+(2) b.
+Slaves of the Sahabah The heart rendering words of testimony

 in the Prophet's Sallallahu Alaihi Wasallam favour point to the